 Cartridge Paper

-The standard drawing paper for general use is called ‘cartridge’.
-It has a noticeable tooth (grain), and a soft pencil produces a pleasing slightly textured line.
-Most pads are white but some brands produce an off-white which is warmer.
+‘Cartridge’ is the standard type of paper that artists use for graphite drawing.
+It has just enough tooth (grain), to produce a pleasing slightly textured pencil line.
+Most sketch pads are white but some brands produce an off-white which is warmer.

-Each brand will have its own grading system, so a smooth paper in one brand will not be exactly the same as its competitors.
+Different brands have their own grading systems, so a smooth paper in one brand will not be exactly the same as its competitors in another.
 Confused?
-You are meant to be.
+You’re meant to be.

-I use a Daler-Rowney Heavyweight cartridge pad (affiliate).
-It has a slight ‘tooth’ but has a robust and substantial feel.
+Daler-Rowney Heavyweight cartridge is one of my favorite papers.
+It has the right amount of tooth and a robust and substantial feel.
+It’s durable paper.
 Are my drawings any better with the heavier paper?
-Probably not, but using it gives me more pleasure.
+Probably not, but using thicker paper gives me more pleasure.

-Check out Stephens’s work on Proko (affiliate).
+Check out Stephens’s work on Proko.
 I know he likes Stonehenge paper.
 His technique is superb

 Bristol Paper